 It may also be worth noting that keeping a careful record may reveal a laboratory error.
 Errors do happen and could

 cause an error in treatment.

-Symptoms of Cortisol Insufficiency (Addisonian)Return to text
+Symptoms of Cortisol Insufficiency (Addisonian)Table of Contents

 A deficiency of the adrenal cortex hormone, cortisol, is an Addison's-disease crisis.